Bleecker Street

-Bleecker Street is an east–west street in the New York City borough of Manhattan.
+Bleecker Street is an east–west street in Lower Manhattan, New York City.
 It is most famous today as a Greenwich Village nightclub district.
-The street connects a neighborhood today popular for music venues and comedy, but which was once a major center for American bohemia.
-The street is named after the family name of Anthony Lispenard Bleecker, a banker, the father of Anthony Bleecker, a 19th-century writer, through whose family farm the street ran.
+The street connects a neighborhood popular today for music venues and comedy as well as an important center of LGBT history and culture and bohemian tradition.
+The street is named after the family name of Anthony Lispenard Bleecker, a banker, the father of Anthony Bleecker, a 19th-century writer, through whose family farm the street once ran.

-Bleecker Street connects Abingdon Square (the intersection of Eighth Avenue and Hudson Street in the West Village) to the Bowery and East Village.
+Bleecker Street connects Abingdon Square (the intersection of Eighth Avenue and Hudson Street) in the West Village, to the Bowery in the East Village and NoHo.

 History

-Bleecker Street is named by and after the Bleecker family because the street ran through the family's farm.
+Bleecker Street was named after the Bleecker family because the street ran through the family's farm.
 In 1808, Anthony Lispenard Bleecker and his wife deeded to the city a major portion of the land on which Bleecker Street sits.

-Originally Bleecker Street extended from Bowery to Broadway, along the north side of the Bleecker farm, later as far west as Sixth Avenue.
-In 1829 it was joined with Herring Street, extending Bleecker Street northwest to Abingdon Square.
+Originally, Bleecker Street extended from Bowery to Broadway, along the north side of the Bleecker farm, later as far west as Sixth Avenue.
+In 1829, it was joined with Herring Street, extending Bleecker Street north-northwest to Abingdon Square.

 LeRoy Place

 LeRoy Place is the former name of a block of Bleecker Street between Mercer and Greene Streets.
 This was where the first palatial "winged residences" were built.
 The effect was accomplished by making the central houses taller and closer to the street, while the other houses on the side were set back.
 The central buildings also had bigger, raised entrances and lantern-like roof projections.
-The houses were built by Isaac A. Pearson, on both sides of Bleecker Street.
+The houses were built by Isaac A. Pearson on both sides of Bleecker Street.
 To set his project apart from the rest of the area, Pearson convinced the city to rename this block of the street after the prominent international trader Jacob LeRoy.